whazzmaster/fitgem/README.md

 to use the new API but after looking through the code I felt it would be more of a total rewrite and so decided to create a new gem that I could design from scratch.

-## This Code Looks Awfully Familiar ##
+## Why the Name Change? ##

-First off, that isn't a question.
-Second off...
-I shamelessly stole the 'Client' code from the excellent [twitter_oauth client](https://github.com/moomerman/twitter_oauth 'twitter_oauth') and refactored slightly to serve my ends for this particular interface.

-I wouldn't have been able to spin up so fast without the example of twitter_oauth (due to my oauth nubness) to show how to use the [oauth](http://rubygems.org/gems/oauth 'oauth gem') gem in the typical auth scenario.
+It turns out that Fitbit.com does not want people to create libraries or applications that incorporate the name 'fitbit'.
+So, on May 12th I changed the name of the project/gem from 'fitbit' to 'fitgem'.

 # Changelog #

+* 12 May, 2011:
+	* Changed name and all references of this project from 'fitbit' to 'fitgem'
 * 11 April, 2011:
   * Fixed an issue where blank user id's are used and an error is thrown.
   * Added support for creating/removing subscriptions (this support is experimental for now, more tests coming)
 * 24 March, 2011:
   * Added logging of activities and foods
   * Added ability to add favorite activities and foods
   * Added ability to delete logged activities and foods, and remove favorite activities and foods
   * Refactored data_by_time_range for more testability
   * Added ability to query devices
 * 19 March, 2011:
   * Updated auth client to support first-time auth and reconnections (if you have previously been authorized and received token/secret).
   * Added 'named' retrieval of activities and foods (recent_, favorite_, frequent_)
   * Added ability to log weight back to the site using the API
 * 18 March, 2001: First revision.
 Supports the auth process via oauth, and retrieval of user info and activities.

+# Notice #

+To be clear: __I am not employed by fitbit.com__.
+I created this library to assist other ruby developers in creating interesting applications on top of fitbit.com's data store and device data stream.

 # Contributing to fitgem #

 The Fitbit REST API is in BETA right now, and so it will quite likely change over time (though I can't be sure whether it will be additive change or change of the non-backwards-compatible variety).
 I aim to keep as up-to-date as I can but if you absolutely need functionality that isn't included here, feel free to fork and implement it, then send me a pull request.